simplegeo/java-simplegeo/README.md

     <dependency>
         <groupId>com.simplegeo</groupId>
         <artifactId>java-simplegeo</artifactId>
-        <version>3.0</version>
+        <version>3.x</version>
     </dependency>

 ### Using maven to build a jar with dependencies

-If you're developing a java project that doesn't use maven, but you want a jar that has all dependencies, you can run the following (Note: You must first hvae your TestEnvironment set up correctly):
+If you're developing a java project that doesn't use maven, but you want a jar that has all dependencies, you can run the following:

     $ cd ~/path/to/java-simplegeo
-    $ mvn package
+    $ mvn package -Dmaven.test.skip=true

-You should then have a jar with the name java-simplegeo-3.0-jar-with-dependencies.jar.
+You should then have a jar with the name java-simplegeo-3.x.jar.
 Feel free to rename this and then add it to your project.
+If you want to run the tests, remove the option and make sure your _TestEnvironment.java_ is set up with your oauth info.

 ### Eclipse